repinvv/TestingContext/README.md

     .Provide<Assignment>(assignmentKey, insurance => insurance.Assignments)
     .Exists();
 ```
-"Exists" filter means that a insurance meets the condition if there is at least one assignment that meets all the conditions specified.
+"Exists" filter means that an insurance meets the condition if there is at least one assignment that meets all the conditions specified.
 There are also "DoesNotExist" and "Each" collection filters, with corresponding functions.
 Also, there is a possibility to define custom collection filter.
 For example
 ```C#
 context.ForCollection<Assignment>(key)
        .Filter(assignments => assignments.Sum(x => x.Value.HeadCount) > 0);
 ```
-This filter means that a insurance meets the conditions if total headcount of assignments(with each of them meeting their own conditions), is positive number.
+This filter means that an insurance meets the conditions if total headcount of assignments(with each of them meeting their own conditions), is positive number.
 Insurance is not mentioned here, but it is implied as previously assignment was registered to depend on it, so this child condition affects the current insurance as well.

 # Branches
 With 2 entities on hand, it is pretty much obvious what the resolved structure is - there is a collection of items, each containing one insurance, and a child collection of items each containing one assignment.